cynber/cs444-FacilityFinder/docs/blog/posts/project-update-4.md

 ### 4b.3.
 Experimental Tasks

-Participants will be asked to complete the following:
+Users will be asked to complete the following:

-1. **Add information to a listing**
-2. **Explore washrooms in building X. Go to washroom Y.**
-3. **You’re at fountain, navigate to a washroom.
-Feel free to explore the prototype as much or little as you want.**
+1. Navigate to a washroom using the app.
+Users may explore the prototype as desired at this stage.

-For task #2, the participants will not be prompted to add info to washroom listings, but we will note if they do so.
-For task #3, we will note any interesting behaviors.
+2. Users will be presented with a situation in which there is a mismatch between the app data and reality.
+Their actions and reactions will be observed.